-Basically, the research suggested that the higher the dose, the more effective the full spectrum CBD was (no bells, Quasimodo would be delighted).
+Basically, the research suggested that the higher the dose, the more effective the full-spectrum CBD was (no bells, Quasimodo would be delighted).

 The Entourage Effect

 The Entourage Effect (which is one of very few things with a genuinely informative Wikipedia entry) is basically the theory that the separate elements in CBD are more effective when combined than they are alone, greater than the sum of its parts, as the old saying goes.